TiesPol/tailwind_standards/README.md

 ```
 ## Additional information

 Feedback is always welcome!
-If you see improvements or something comes to your attention, please let me know!
+If you see improvements or if something comes to your attention, please let me know!